mattbf/aotd/README.md

 ### Prerequisites

-You can only view the articles if your are authenticated (have an account) but I have laid it its functionality below.
+//You can only view the articles if your are authenticated (have an account) but I have laid out the apps functionality below.

 ## Built With